omicronrex/funny-jump/Readme.txt

   -------------

         - roaming97
+        - Natsu

 --------------------------------------------------------------------------------

   PATCH NOTES
   -----------
+  Version 1.1

   The game shipped in a rather unfinished state due to my exhaustion, so here's a small update to fix a few problems and add some things that were suggested to me after its release:

+        - added four new layouts, one of which uses white dot hitbox mode
         - added the ability to load and save screens, so you can share them
         - the music was recompressed, greatly reducing filesize
         - fixed a memory leak that caused a crash after a few hundred deaths
         - fixed an invincibility bug
-        - small optimizations have been found
+        - small optimizations have been made
         - the game no longer always plays Keisha first
         - fixed some text turning yellow on occasion
         - implemented some limits for save placement